turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 You will often be invoking functions within other functions and using their return values elsewhere as you build your code.
 Some functions return something, other functions just do something.

 To get a value back from a function, you have to use the `return` keyword.
-Let's practice in our repl:
+Let's practice in our file:

 ```javascript
 function addTwoNumbers(num1, num2) {